-Is There a Dimmer Outlook Ahead for Carnival Corporation & Plc (CCL)?
+Is There a Dimmer Outlook Ahead for Carnival Corporation & plc (CCL)?

-Carnival Corporation & Plc (NYSE:CCL) went down by -2.51% from its latest closing price compared to the recent 1-year high of $51.04.
-The company’s stock price has collected -3.35% of loss in the last five trading sessions.
-Barron’s reported on 01/22/21 that Carnival Stock Is Slumping, and Executives Are Selling Stock
+Carnival Corporation & plc (NYSE:CCL) went down by -5.42% from its latest closing price compared to the recent 1-year high of $46.97.
+The company’s stock price has collected -7.67% of loss in the last five trading sessions.
+Press Release reported on 01/29/21 that PortMiami And Carnival Cruise Line Break Ground On Terminal F, Future Home Of Carnival Celebration

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Plus, the 36-month beta value for CCL is at 2.29.
-Opinions of the stock are interesting as 1 analysts out of 15 who provided ratings for Carnival Corporation & Plc declared the stock was a “buy,” while 0 rated the stock as “overweight,” 11 rated it as “hold,” and 2 as “sell.”
+Plus, the 36-month beta value for CCL is at 2.30.
+Opinions of the stock are interesting as 1 analysts out of 17 who provided ratings for Carnival Corporation & plc declared the stock was a “buy,” while 0 rated the stock as “overweight,” 12 rated it as “hold,” and 3 as “sell.”

-The average price from analysts is $19.15, which is -$1.39 below the current price.
-CCL currently public float of 797.11M and currently shorts hold a 6.78% ratio of that float.
-Today, the average trading volume of CCL was 50.31M shares.
+The average price from analysts is $18.85, which is $0.12 above the current price.
+CCL currently public float of 843.27M and currently shorts hold a 6.78% ratio of that float.
+Today, the average trading volume of CCL was 51.01M shares.

 CCL’s Market Performance

-CCL stocks went down by -3.35% for the week, with a monthly drop of -3.99% and a quarterly performance of 39.64%, while its annual performance rate touched -59.11%.
-The volatility ratio for the week stands at 2.97% while the volatility levels for the past 30 days are set at 4.11% for Carnival Corporation & Plc.
-The simple moving average for the period of the last 20 days is -2.61% for CCL stocks with a simple moving average of 22.45% for the last 200 days.
+CCL stocks went down by -7.67% for the week, with a monthly drop of -12.88% and a quarterly performance of 51.79%, while its annual performance rate touched -58.28%.
+The volatility ratio for the week stands at 6.32% while the volatility levels for the past 30 days are set at 4.41% for Carnival Corporation & plc.
+The simple moving average for the period of the last 20 days is -8.34% for CCL stocks with a simple moving average of 11.80% for the last 200 days.

 Analysts’ Opinion of CCL

-Volatility was left at 4.11%, however, over the last 30 days, the volatility rate increased by 2.97%, as shares surge +2.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.04% upper at present.
+Volatility was left at 4.41%, however, over the last 30 days, the volatility rate increased by 6.32%, as shares sank -14.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.26% upper at present.

-During the last 5 trading sessions, CCL fell by -3.35%, which changed the moving average for the period of 200-days by +78.94% in comparison to the 20-day moving average, which settled at $20.78.
-In addition, Carnival Corporation & Plc saw -6.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CCL fell by -7.67%, which changed the moving average for the period of 200-days by +50.81% in comparison to the 20-day moving average, which settled at $20.21.
+In addition, Carnival Corporation & plc saw -13.80% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading